swifteq/ai-suggest-articles/README.md

 # Suggest KB articles with AI
-Smart contact form to deflect customer support tickets with [Zendesk and Dialogflow API](https://www.swifteq.com/post/ticket-deflection-customer-support-zendesk-dialogflow-ai)
+Smart contact form to deflect customer support tickets with Zendesk and Dialogflow API.
+This is the source code for [this blog post](https://www.swifteq.com/post/ticket-deflection-customer-support-zendesk-dialogflow-ai) by [Swifteq](https://www.swifteq.com)

 ## Setup